coh516/sesh.js/README.md

-# sesh.js Even simpler session management for node.js with singleton main connection listener.
+# sesh.js singleton main connection listener micro framework.

-This was forked from the original Session.js and re-built for the DMT POET project.
+This was forked from the original Session.js and re-built for the DMT POET project as a micro-framework.
 It ads a singleton init function and connects it to a port.
 This allows a simpler method of dealing with the request/response callbacks and post/get pseudo-events while providing sessioning.
-In my DMT POET system, I call the lib sesh.
 I'm publishing this standalone fork in case anyone has any interest.

 ## Installation